machelhiggins/caribeviz/README.md

 5. UWI Casualities (using the EKACDM methodology)
 6. Shelter Post-Earthquake Capacity
 7. Healthcare Facility Post-Earthquake Capacity

-A manuscript is being prepared for Natural Hazards that will describe the methodologies implemented in CaribEViz.
+A manuscript is being prepared for Natural Hazards that will detail the methodologies implemented in CaribEViz.

-Ergo will soon be moved
+Developement of CaribEViz is on needs basis or bug fixing.

+Ergo currently requires Eclipse RCP Mars and the ancient geotools v14.
+Efforts will be made in the near future to upgrade Ergo (FYI Ergo will soon be moved to [github](https://github.com/ncsa)).
+Bug fixes and improvements made to Ergo source will then be merged and CaribEViz will be updated to the latest geotools.
+In the meantime the development environment (including packages from Maven repositories) and workspace are included here.
+This is anethema to Eclipse RCP development.
+After cloning this project run the executable com.machelhiggins.SetupCaribEvizWorkspace that will fix workspace classpaths and move the relevant sundry.

+If you want to get running, download any of the install binaries under installs.

-The software and any resulting analyses is offered as is.
+CaribEViz code and any resulting analyses is offered as is.
 CaribEViz is licensed under the GNU General Public License.
+Ergo is provided under the terms and conditions of the Mozilla Public License, Version 2.0.